Typical Schedule

 This full day of wetland science and programs kicks off with a keynote presentation and continues with concurrent sessions, roundtables, workshops, and working groups.

-After five, the networking and socializing continue at a poster session (with a cash bar!) and, new in 2024, an evening “Wetlands Wingding.”
+After five, the networking and socializing continue at a poster session (with a cash bar!) and this year a 30th anniversary Wetland Science Conference celebration along with the WWA annual meeting.

 Thursday